sphamba/smear-cursor.nvim/README.md

 ```
 Some terminals override the cursor color set by Neovim.
 If that is the case, manually change the cursor color as shown above.

 Refer to [`lua/smear_cursor/config.lua`](https://github.com/sphamba/smear-cursor.nvim/blob/main/lua/smear_cursor/config.lua) for the full list of configuration options that can be set with `opts`.

+### Faster smear

-For example, you can tune the smear dynamics to be snappier:
+As an example of further configuration, you can tune the smear dynamics to be snappier:
 ```lua
   opts = {                         -- Default  Range
     stiffness = 0.8,               -- 0.6      [0, 1]